 - Garbage bags for waste disposal, small pet waste bags and disinfectant.

 - Photos of pets to use in case they’re lost.

 - Designate a caregiver.
 Give a key to your home to a trusted neighbor or friend who’s usually home in the day and can retrieve your pet in an emergency if you can’t get home.

 - Post a window sticker.
-The ASPCA offers free pet alert stickers (allow six weeks for delivery or get one immediately from your veterinarian or pet supply store) for a door or window so emergency personnel know pets are inside.
+The ASPCA offers free pet alert stickers for a door or window so emergency personnel know pets are inside.
 The American Red Cross advises: “If you must evacuate with your pets (and if time allows) write ‘EVACUATED’ across the stickers so rescue workers don’t waste time looking for them.”

 Have you been through a severe storm?
-Add your advice and share your experiences by posting comments below or at Money Talks News’ Facebook page.
+Add your advice and share your experiences by posting comments below or on our Facebook page.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.